Hurricane Beth: Preparations and impact

 Transport suffered severely: several main roads, including part of the Trans-Canada Highway and Nova Scotia Highway 102, in northeastern Nova Scotia received flood damage and were temporarily blocked off.
 Additionally, the rising waters washed out several bridges in the region and swept away automobiles.
 Railways were covered by water, forcing trains to suspend their operation.
 Drinking water in Dartmouth was contaminated due to excessive runoff into Lake Antigonish, and a trailer park in Antigonish flooded, prompting 600 residents to evacuate.
-Overall monetary damage from Beth is estimated at between $3.5 million and $5.1 million USD.
+Overall monetary damage from Beth is estimated at between $3.5 million and US$5.1 million.
 One person was indirectly killed by the hurricane in a traffic accident induced by heavy rain.